nodejs/node/doc/api/quic.md

 The callback will be invoked with a single argument:

 * `error` {Object} An `Error` object.

+The `'error'` event will not be emitted more than once.

 #### Event: `'keylog'`
 <!-- YAML